excalamus/peut-publier/README.md

 ## Create a new web site

 Use `M-x peut-publier-create-site` to create a new web site.
 The default site is a blog.
-It has an "Index" page which will render to list of blog posts and an "About" page with a headshot.
+It has an "Index" page with a list of blog posts and an "About" page with a headshot.
 Text may be added to each.
 The default directory structure, index page, and about page are created automatically.
 You'll be prompted for the creation